-ascii-number ACII decimal representation of the character. count Number of NULL bytes sent after the specified character, up to 255 padding characters in length.
+Syntax Description ascii-number ACII decimal representation of the character. - , count Number of NULL bytes sent after the specified character, up to 255 padding characters in length.
+Defaults No padding ommand Modes Line configuration Command History Release Modification 10.0 This command was introduced.

-Command Default No padding

-Command Modes Line configuration

-Command History Release Modification

-10.0 This command was introduced.

 12.2(33)SRA This command was integrated into Cisco IOS Release 12.2(33)SRA.

-Usage Guidelines Use this command when the attached device is an old terminal that requires padding after certain characters (such as ones that scrolled or moved the carriage).
-See the "ASCII Character Set and Hex Values" appendix for a list of ASCII characters.

-Examples In the following example, the Return (decimal character 13) is padded with 25 NULL bytes on the console line:

-Command Description terminal padding Changes the character padding on a specific output character for the current session.
+Usage Guidelines characters (such as on en the attached device is an old terminal that requires padding after certain es that scrolled or moved the carriage).
+See the "ASCII Character Set and Hex a list of ASCII characters.
+Examples In the following example, the Return (decimal character 13) is padded with 25 NULL bytes on the console line: Router(config)# line Router(config-line)# Related Commands Command Description terminal padding Changes the character padding on a specific output character for the current session.

+parity